alchemy-fr/Phraseanet/README.md

 ```
 If you are not interested in the development of Phraseanet, you can ignore everything in `.env` after the `DEV Purpose` part.

+### stack Management

+To start and stop the stack, use the `stack_management.sh start|stop` script at the project root.
+this script work only Linux and MacOS.

+This script performs start and stop operations for the stack, utilizing docker compose with .env and env.local files.

+The `stop` operation is the most critical function of the script, as it ensures a clean shutdown
+of the database container before stopping the entire stack.

+This script is useful if you are using the database container within the stack.

 ### Using a env.local method for custom .env values